 I love to have some structures in the garden.
 Not only are they handy to use but they add interest and character to the look of your garden.
+This simple cucumber trellis has been a great addition to our vegetable garden!

-Here’s all you need to build a simple cucumber trellis:
+Materials to build a simple cucumber trellis:

 18 feet of 2 x 2 lumber